-My uncle, Guy Lindsay Scott, became Africa’s only white president on the death of President Sata on the 28th October 2014.
+My uncle, Guy Lindsay Scott, [a full cousin of my grandfather], became Africa’s only white president on the death of President Sata on the 28th October 2014.
 He was in office until the following year.

 “I am Africa’s first white democratic leader”